dutke/cell_detection_AI/README.md

 # **MAJOR ISSUES SOLUTIONS**

  1. In `custom_network.ipynb`, by executing the training on Google Colab, you need to restart the execution cell after the `^C` error.
 The weights are saved every hundred of epochs in the backup folder so that you don't start again the training from 0.
+ 2. You might get errors related to `'NoneType' object ...`.
+They are mostly due to problems in the given path of the file.
+Therefore, at first check if the path is correct.
+Once done, if the problem persists just relaunch the exexuting environment in Google Colab and reimport your drive in the */content* directory with the first command line.
- 2. Normally, all the other issues should be avoided by following the guided comments in the notebooks.
+ 3. Normally, all the other issues should be avoided by following the guided comments in the notebooks.
 Nonetheless, if you still have troubles, you can contact me.